EE3300/EE5300 Electronics Applications Subject Information

 The quizzes are intended to require 1 hour to complete, but you will be allowed 2 hours, to accommodate any students who need extra time.
 It is intended that the extra time will meet most AccessAbility requirements.
 Formal documentation is not required if your needs can be met by this arrangement.

-The quizzes will be marked as “complete” or “not yet complete.”
-A quiz is complete if you have successfully answered at least 80% of the questions or have demonstrated a good understanding of all questions (i.e. you made only minor errors such as mathematical mistakes).
+In addition to the numeric score obtained under the exam conditions, the quizzes will also be marked as “complete” or “not yet complete”.
+A quiz is considered “complete” if you have correctly answered at least 80% of the questions, or you demonstrate a good understanding of all questions (i.e. you made only minor errors such as mathematical mistakes).
+If you did not correctly answer 80% of the questions, then you will be given feedback and a chance to re-do the questions in your own time under assignment conditions.

-If you did not correctly answer 80% of the questions, then you will be given feedback and a chance to re-do the questions in your own time.
-Inability to complete a question in a quiz is clear evidence of what you need to work on.
+Inability to complete a question during an invigilated quiz is clear evidence of what you need to work on.
 A deficiency in traditional exams is that most students barely look at their mistakes, let alone learn from them.
 We hope to rectify that by allowing you to take the question away, read up on the topic, and learn how to answer it correctly.
 To ensure academic integrity (i.e. to ensure that you did the work yourself), you will be asked to explain your revised quiz solution when you show it to teaching staff.
 You must be able to justify and explain what you have written down.
 If your explanation is not satisfactory, then you will need to do further study and come back later to try again.

 Assessment of the design project